 In a medium sauté pan, heat olive oil and add diced onion and pepper.
 Cook until soft.
 Add salt, pepper, cumin, chili powder, and onion powder.
 Cook another minute and remove from heat.
 Let cool to room temp.

-In a large mixing bowl, combine shredded chicken, the cooled veggie mixture, the green chiles, 3/4 cup of the salsa verde, the Greek yogurt, and half of the shredded cheese.
+In a large mixing bowl, combine shredded chicken, beans, the cooled veggie mixture, the green chiles, 3/4 cup of the salsa verde, the Greek yogurt, and half of the shredded cheese.
 Mix until well combined.

 Spoon about one cup of the chicken mixture down the middle of each tortilla, folding over and placing into the casserole dish seam side down.
 You should fit six enchiladas in a 9x13 casserole dish.